AdKats/AdKats/README.md

     </li>
     <li>
         <b>Orchestration and Server List Management.</b>
-        Server reserved slots, spectator slots, autobalance whitelising through MULTIBalancer, ping kick whitelists, and several others can be automatically handled through the AdKats user list, role groups, and orchestration commands.
+        Server reserved slots, spectator slots, autobalance whitelist through MULTIBalancer, ping kick whitelists, and several others can be automatically handled through the AdKats user list, role groups, and orchestration commands.
     </li>
     <li>
         <b>AdKats Ban Enforcer.</b>
         AdKats can enforce bans across all of your servers and can enforce on all identity metrics at the same time.
         System will automatically import bans from your servers, consolidating them in one place, and can import existing bans from the BF3 Ban Manager plugin's tables.
 Full documentation below.
     </li>
     <li>
-        <b>BF3/BF4 "Hacker-Checker" with Whitelist.</b>
+        <b>BF3/BF4 AntiCheat with Whitelist.</b>
         Battlelog stats can be polled for players in the server, issuing automatic bans for damage mods, aimbots, magic bullet, and several others.
         The LIVE system can detect damage mods and magic bullet from a single round of play.
         DPS checks are enabled by default, with others available after a few clicks.
     </li>
     <li>
         <b>Surrender Vote System.</b>